Salvation & the Church

 Why It Matters

-Denying free cooperation leads either to presumption or despair.
+Denying free will leads to presumption or fatalism.

 Authority